Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-They use the traditional large bamboo baskets in order to fish, as well as smaller baskets to harvest tiny shrimp.
+They use the traditional large bamboo baskets to fish, as well as smaller baskets to harvest tiny shrimp.
 The fishermen submerge their fish and shrimp traps overnight, anchoring the shrimp baskets to trees.
 As the water fills the bamboo basket traps, so, too, do fish fill the baskets.
-When the fishermen draw the basket traps from the water the next morning, the small and large baskets are filled with shrimp and fish, respectively, packed together.
+When the fishermen draw the basket traps from the river the next morning, the small and large baskets are brim-full with shrimp and fish, respectively, packed together.

 The fishermen obey Order 001 and do not fish from July to October.
-Otherwise the government burns the fish traps, fishing tools and shrimp baskets!
-Family fish farms (aquaculture), where fish and tiny shrimp are raised, assist in the food supply.
+Otherwise, the government burns the fish traps, fishing tools, and shrimp baskets!
+Family fish farms (aquaculture), for raising fish and tiny shrimp, assist in the food supply.
 Indeed, the lake has been historically responsible for feeding an empire.

-The lake made the building of Angkor Wat and all other great Khmer temples possible, since the rice paddies, watered by the lake and fed by the reservoirs, could feed the 300,000 people who built Angkor Wat in 30 years.
-In addition, the lake is also a source of food.
-We see a history review of the ancient Khmer people in 800 A.D., settling in this area rich with water resources coupled with the supply of building material in the mountains and forests (stone for the temples, wood for houses) and additional food sources, such as wild game, in the forest.
+The lake made the building of Angkor Wat and all other magnificent Khmer temples possible, since the rice paddies, watered by the lake and fed by the reservoirs, could feed the 300,000 people who built Angkor Wat in 30 years.
+Also, the lake is a source of food.
+We see a history review of the ancient Khmer people in 800 AD, settling in this area rich with water resources coupled with the supply of building material in the mountains and forests (stone for the temples, wood for houses) and additional food sources, such as wild game, in the forest.

-We notice from watching the historical review that the ancient Khmer exist in harmony with the water just as their ‘modern’ counterparts do.
-Their modern counterparts have cell phones made by a company in Vietnam, and the houseboats have battery-powered televisions, but the modern Khmer and the ancient Khmer both let their bamboo houses move with the tide rather than radically changing their environment to suit them.
+We notice from watching the historical review that the ancient Khmer exist in harmony with the water just as their modern counterparts do.
+Their modern counterparts have cell phones made by a company in Vietnam, and the houseboats have battery-powered televisions.
+Still, the modern Khmer and the ancient Khmer both let their bamboo houses move with the tide rather than radically changing their environment to suit them.

-It is thought-provoking to see a culture live peacefully with nature on the lake, in a country whose recent past has been difficult to say the least.
-Even though there has been deforestation affecting the Tonle Sap River and Lake in Cambodia, the fishing solution seems to work well as opposed to ‘dead zones’ worldwide.
+It is thought provoking to see a culture live peacefully with nature on the lake, in a country with a complicated recent past.
+Even though there has been deforestation affecting the Tonle Sap River and Lake in Cambodia, the fishing solution seems to work well as opposed to dead zones worldwide.

 Extremes: “Dead Zones”

 The Baltic Sea, which borders Poland, Germany, Russia, Finland, Denmark, Sweden, Estonia, Latvia, and Lithuania, is called “the world’s most polluted sea.”
-It is not just the 60,000 tons of World War II era mustard gas and arsenic, lying dormant in a military wreck, that might be released and contaminate the water; it’s that contaminated bilgewater, oil spills, wastewater treatment runoff, and industrial waste have been a problem in the Baltic since 2002, and now the ‘dead zone’ is as large as the entire border state of Latvia.
+It is not just the 60,000 tons of World War II-era mustard gas and arsenic, lying dormant in a military wreck that might be released and contaminate the water.
+It’s that contaminated bilgewater, oil spills, wastewater treatment runoff, and industrial waste that have been a problem in the Baltic since 2002.
+And now, the dead zone is as large as the entire border state of Latvia.

-Simply put, a ‘dead zone’ is a section of water in which pollution causes mass algae blooms; in turn, the algae removes all the oxygen supply needed by the fish and other marine life—the result is fish dying off.
+Simply put, a dead zone is a section of water in which pollution causes mass algae blooms; in turn, the algae remove all the oxygen supply needed by the fish and other marine life—the result is fish dying off.
 Dead cod and whiting rot in the open air while trawlers and fishing boats continue to catch them.
-Plants such as eelgrass, necessary to cleanse nitrogen from the water of the Baltic Sea, have died because their oxygen has been eliminated by a concentration of the hazardous substances twenty times greater than, for example, in the North Atlantic dead zones on the Eastern US/Canada and Western European Atlantic coasts—the concentration is denser in the Baltic.
+Plants such as eelgrass, necessary to cleanse nitrogen from the water of the Baltic Sea, have died because of the elimination of their oxygen by a concentration of hazardous substances.
+They are twenty times greater than, for example, in the North Atlantic dead zones on the Eastern US/Canada and Western European Atlantic coasts—the concentration is denser in the Baltic.

-To explore the pollution damage from these substances, international teams conduct deep-water surveys of Baltic marine fauna: blue jellyfish, hermit crabs, Atlantic butterfish, Baltic cod, and colorful young sea snails–unfortunately, dead white blue jellyfish as well as other sea creatures have gone ‘belly up’.
-In addition to pollution, overfishing of Baltic cod triggers an ‘algae bloom storm,’ since Baltic cod eat herring (sprats), which eat zooplankton, which eat algae.
+To explore the pollution damage from these substances, international teams conduct deep-water surveys of Baltic marine fauna: blue jellyfish, hermit crabs, Atlantic butterfish, Baltic cod, and colorful young sea snails.
+Unfortunately, dead white blue jellyfish, as well as other sea creatures, have gone belly up.
+In addition to pollution, overfishing of Baltic cod triggers an ‘algae bloom storm,’ since Baltic cod eat herring (sprats), which eat zooplankton, which eats algae.
 In short: fewer Baltic cod > more sprats > fewer zooplankton > more algae.

-Algal blooms threaten human life too, when washed up on Baltic Sea coastlines and beaches such as Sopot in Poland and the beaches of Gotland in Sweden.
-Swimmers in these waters and young children playing on the algae dumps in the beach experience severe health problems: skin irritation, eye irritation, allergic reactions, gastrointestinal upset, serious illness and death.
+Algal blooms threaten human life too when washed up on Baltic Sea coastlines and beaches such as Sopot in Poland and the shores of Gotland in Sweden.
+Swimmers in these waters and young children playing on the algae dumps on the beach experience severe health problems: skin irritation, eye irritation, allergic reactions, gastrointestinal upset, serious illness, and death.

-What can be done to correct the damage?
-Well, it is difficult; unlike most lakes and seas, the Baltic Sea has too much volume of water to be oxygenated or dredged for trash and chemicals as land-locked lakes are.
-The Baltic Sea problem is so pervasive that Russia, Finland, and ten other Baltic and European nations including Poland, which has its own ideas, have met to promote biodiversity, reduce pollution from ships, and in keeping with this, eliminate the 49,000 square kilometers morass of algae that originally choked the waters of the Baltic in 2010.
+What to do to correct the damage?
+Well, it is difficult; unlike most lakes and seas, the Baltic Sea has too much volume of water to be oxygenated or dredged for trash and chemicals, as land-locked lakes are.
+The Baltic Sea problem is so pervasive that Russia, Finland, and ten other Baltic and European nations, including Poland, which has its own ideas, have met to promote biodiversity.
+They want to reduce pollution from ships, and in keeping with this, eliminate the 49,000 square kilometers morass of algae that originally choked the waters of the Baltic in 2010.

 The Baltic States reported that the algae blooms are due in part to annual emissions of 36,000 British metric tonnes of phosphorus and 737,000 tonnes of nitrogen.
-In order to achieve this goal, the Baltic and other European states need to reduce those emissions by 15,000 tonnes of phosphorus and 135,000 tonnes of nitrogen annually.
-According to the latest report, because of measures such as improving wastewater treatment plants and sludge treatment in Riga and Jurmala, Latvia, Gdansk, Poland, Brest, Belarus and Turku, Finland concrete commitments are under way for change.
+To achieve this goal, the Baltic and other European states need to reduce those emissions by 15,000 tonnes of phosphorus and 135,000 tonnes of nitrogen annually.
+According to the latest report, because of measures such as improving wastewater treatment plants and sludge treatment in Riga and Jurmala, Latvia, Gdansk, Poland, Brest, Belarus, and Turku, Finland concrete commitments are underway for change.

 Shipwrecks as a Solution

-Fishermen in these ‘dead zones’ trawl for fish on the floor in the depths, wrecking the habitat and crushing, snaring or leaving vulnerable the fish that escape the boats.
-In many cases there is no more fishing to be had or fishing is banned entirely.
+Fishermen in these dead zones trawl for fish on the floor in the depths, wrecking the habitat and crushing, snaring, or leaving vulnerable the fish that escape the boats.
+In many cases, there are no more fish, or fishing is banned entirely.
 Species diversity decreases, although different species may make the wrecked habitat their new home.
-Annually, deep-bottom trawling worldwide destroys a seabed area twice the size on the continental United States—the very dry seabed we are standing on.
+Annually, deep-bottom trawling worldwide destroys a seabed area twice the size on the continental United States—the very dry seabed on which we are standing.

-Shipwrecks, and sinking old hulks causes them to calcify into coral reefs.
-It is deliberate and mariners in some cases wreck ships in order to encourage new coral reefs.
-The shipwrecks have two major complementary effects: providing homes for all manner of fish, crustaceans and other sea life, and encouraging invasive species to grow.
+Shipwrecks and sinking old hulks cause them to calcify into coral reefs.
+It is deliberate, and mariners, in some cases, wreck ships to encourage new coral reefs.
+The shipwrecks have two significant complementary effects: providing homes for all manner of fish, crustaceans and other sea life, and helping invasive species to grow.

-A program in the USA, mainly in the Gulf of Mexico, called Rigs-for-reefs, considers that the offshore oil platforms are already artificial reefs having been in place 10 and up to 30 or 40 years.
-Marine life concentrates around them and the project simply reduces their height or topples them over.
-A way to protect and promote the environment that nourishes so many people worldwide.
+A program in the USA, mainly in the Gulf of Mexico, called Rigs-for-reefs, considers that the offshore oil platforms are already artificial reefs, having been in place ten and up to 30 or 40 years.
+Marine life concentrates around them, and the project simply reduces their height or topples them over—a way to protect and promote the environment that nourishes so many people worldwide.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Nourishing Water: Fish, Fishing Villages, Dead Zones and Shipwrecks
+Please use the Social Network links just below to share this information from The Explanation, Nourishing Water: Fish, Fishing Villages, Dead Zones and Shipwrecks